Shirish03/redesigned-adventure/bitlocker-recovery-key-automation/README.md

 ### High-Level Flow

-User enables BitLocker on USB
+1. User enables BitLocker on a USB drive
-↓
-Event ID 846 generated (backup failure)
+2. Windows logs Event ID 846 indicating recovery key backup failure
-↓
-Event-triggered Scheduled Task
-↓
+3. An event-triggered scheduled task is invoked
-PowerShell script parses event
+4. PowerShell script parses the event data
-↓
-Drive letter extracted
+5. The removable drive letter is extracted
-↓
-Recovery key identified via manage-bde
+6. Recovery key information is retrieved using `manage-bde`
-↓
-Recovery key backed up to Entra ID
+7. Recovery key is backed up to Entra ID

 ---